Tax implications of remote working in ThailandHLB Tax Team

 Private rulings given to a taxpayer are sometimes redacted and published by the Revenue Department.
 Although such published rulings are not law, they are a useful guide to the Revenue Department’s view on how it interprets the law when applied to the facts presented by the taxpayer.

 Ultimately, it would be best for both the individual and their employer to communicate with their tax department and/or to consult with a Thai tax specialist, to assess whether the activities in Thailand will trigger a permanent establishment risk in Thailand.
-Get in touch with us for a free initial consultation about your liability to taxation in Thailand.

 In case you missed it.....